miniautonomous/engine_ai/README.md

 ## Data Recording

-Before you actually run in autonomous mode, you are going to have to record data of the task you want the drone to replicate.
+Before you actually run in autonomous mode, you are going to have to record data for the task you want the vehicle to replicate.
 To do this, we have developed a threaded implementation of a data logger that uses the **HDF5** file format to log image data and driver input in terms of throttle and steering.
-Here is a sample of frame log:
+Here is a sample frame of a log file:

 <p align="center">
 <img src=./img/hdf5_sample.png width="75%"><p></p>